electrofun-smart/my-smart-home-java-mqtt/README.md

+# NOTE: The instructions below were based on Google Sample Project smart-home-java

 # Actions on Google: Java Smart Home Sample

 This sample to help you get started quickly with the Java smart home library for Actions on Google.